KamilCzajczyk/CTF-Writeups/THM Library/solution.md

 New `bak.py` will generate a `reverse shell` as `root`

 ![newbak](imgs/newbak.png "newbak")

+Remember to use your own machine (the attacker) IP address and not the target machine in python script

 Spawning reverse shell

 ```
 sudo /usr/bin/python3 /home/meliodas/bak.py
 ```
 Root access and flag: